 In Spring 2003, the Texas Education Agency (TEA) was awarded $79 million in Reading First funding to support the TRFI.
-The Children’s Learning Institute at The University of Texas Health Science Center at Houston is one of four partners helping to implement the TRFI.
-Additional TRFI partners are the University of Texas System (UT System), the Vaughn Gross Center for Reading and Language Arts (VGCRLA) at UT Austin, and the Texas Institute for Measurement, Evaluation, and Statistics (TIMES) at the University of Houston.
+The Children’s Learning Institute at The University of Texas Health Science Center at Houston was one of four partners helping to implement the TRFI.
+Additional TRFI partners were the University of Texas System (UT System), the Vaughn Gross Center for Reading and Language Arts (VGCRLA) at UT Austin, and the Texas Institute for Measurement, Evaluation, and Statistics (TIMES) at the University of Houston.